 "Cold-blooded focus" helped CSK make successful comeback in

-"Cold-blooded focus" helped CSK make successful comeback in 2018: N Srinivasan (Eds: rpting after changing word in 8th para) Chennai, Nov 8(PTI): IPL franchise Chennai Super Kings made a successful comeback after a two-year ban because of the "cold-blooded focus" of its captain M S Dhoni and the team players, according to industrialist N Srinivasan, whose India Cements owns the franchise.
+"Cold-blooded focus" helped CSK make successful comeback in 2018: N Srinivasan Chennai, Nov 8(PTI): IPL franchise Chennai Super Kings made a successful comeback after a two-year ban because of the "cold-blooded focus" of its captain M S Dhoni and the team players, according to industrialist N Srinivasan, whose India Cements owns the franchise.
 "Chennai Super Kings was hit by a turbulence with two- year ban and staged an ultimate comeback in 2018.
 Turbulence can hit anybody.
 But Dhoni and Chennai Super Kings dealt with it on merit and with cold-blooded focus took us to victory", he said.

 In the 2019 edition, it lost the final by one run to Mumbai Indians.
 Noting that turbulence has become an occupational hazard, he said one needs to have a clear focus and eye on the goals without responding to "adversities".